mmoya26/dollarguard/README.md

 - Look into anything security wise before fully finishing the auth process
 - Update auth.guard.ts in server to check if the token has not expired because we are only checking if the token is present or not
 - Look into creating reusable components with input fields with icons on the side
+- Add toast message if adding or updating an expense fails

 # Design/create todos
 - Design how expenses table and percentage overview sections will look when there are zero expenses